Héctor Llaitul: Founder and Leader of CAM

 The construction of the Ralco Hydroelectric Plant, which displaced indigenous burial sites, was a breaking point in state-Mapuche relations, contributing to the formation of the Coordinadora Arauco-Malleco (CAM) in 1997 following the burning of three trucks belonging to Forestal Arauco.
-This event marked the beginning of the violence in the Southern Macrozone of Chile (also known as Araucanía conflict) and a turning point in the development of the Mapuche autonomist political movement.
+This event marked the beginning of the contemporary Mapuche conflict and a turning point in the development of the Mapuche autonomist political movement.
 Since then, violence has progressively increased and expanded to the neighboring regions of Biobío and Los Lagos.

 In February 1998, along with other Mapuche communities, political groups Llaitul officially co-founded the Coordinadora Arauco-Malleco (CAM) in Tranaquepe.
 The organization also included José Huenchunao, Alihuen Antileo, Adolfo Millabur (former mayor of Tirúa, who later publicly distanced himself from CAM), and Víctor Ancalaf.
 Within CAM's leadership, Llaitul was supported by Ramón Llanquileo (arrested in January 2007 and sentenced to five years for an arson attack in Ercilla) and José Huenchunao (captured on March 21, 2007).

 In May 2022, the Chamber of Deputies of Chile declared the Coordinadora Arauco-Malleco, Resistencia Mapuche Malleco, Resistencia Mapuche Lafkenche, and Weichán Auka Mapu as "illegal terrorist organizations".